malekex6/malekex6/README.md

 # Hi there, I'm Malek 👋

 - I'm an enthusiastic student deeply passionate about data science.
 I thrive on implementing machine learning and deep learning projects, refining my problem-solving and coding skills.
-Eager to contribute my expertise to impactful industry challenges.
+Eager to contribute my expertise to impactful real world challenges.
 - 🌱 I’m learning something new every day.
 - 👯 I’m looking to collaborate with other developers for winning Hackathons and Open Source contributions.
 <br>